RuedigerMoeller/kontraktor/README.md

 ```

 Kontrakor internally uses a high performance bounded queue implementation of the Jaq-In-A-Box project and can pass
-9 million messages per second (on i7 laptop, method with 3 arguments passed) up to 15 million on decent hardware.
+up to 9 million messages per second (on i7 laptop, method with 3 arguments passed).